danzmoses/cs100-project/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
  >   * The project is interesting for us because we wanted something fun, yet challenging.
+This project could help us understand how to work as a team in developing a game/software.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  >     * We plan to use C++.
 For the UI, we are going to use Qt Creator.
 We will also be using Hammer in order to use Valgrind and for unit testing.